Insurance Revolution temporary car insurance review

 - Flexible insurance.
 You can choose cover from just one hour up to 30 days.

 - Comprehensive cover.
-The highest level of cover comes as standard.
+The highest level of comprehensive cover comes as standard.
 If you are responsible for causing an accident, you’ll be protected for damage to other people’s vehicles or property and for your own vehicle against accidental damage and vandalism.
 You’ll also have protection against any fire damage or theft of your car.

 - Unaffected annual no-claims discount.
 A claim made on a temporary policy won’t affect any annual no-claims discount built up.